deep-learning-security/nips-workshop-2017/cfp.md

 We accept two types of submissions:

-+ **Posters:** We accept submissions on novel results.
++ **Research Track:** We accept submissions on novel results.
 The submissions should be formated using a template from any major conferences (NIPS, ICML, etc.).
-A maximal of 4 pages are allowed for this type of submission
+A maximum of 4 pages are allowed for this type of submission
-+ **Contributed talks:** We also accept papers that have already been published.
++ **Encore Track:** We also accept papers that have already been published.
 We do not have a page limit on this type of submissions.
 In the submission site, please use the **Keyword** field to provide the information on the venue where the submission was originally published.